microsoft/TypeScript-Website/packages/handbook-v1/en/Basic Types.md

 # A note about `let`

-You may've noticed that so far, we've been using the `let` keyword instead of JavaScript's `var` keyword which you might be more familiar with.
+You may have noticed that so far, we've been using the `let` keyword instead of JavaScript's `var` keyword which you might be more familiar with.
 The `let` keyword is actually a newer JavaScript construct that TypeScript makes available.
 We'll discuss the details later, but many common problems in JavaScript are alleviated by using `let`, so you should use it instead of `var` whenever possible.